RogerTangos/blog/packages/personal-blog-lite/content/blog/bike-points/index.md

 As a case study, we used GIS data, network-generation algorithms, and subject matter expertise from local bicyclists to create a sample map of the Boston/Cambridge area.

-**Though the map has only 27 intersections, it provides a high level of regional connectedness.** Further refinement is possible and encouraged; during the planning stages, tweaking junction locations or paths can be done quickly with a revisualization of the results. **We estimate the entire material cost of the signs, poles, and occasional wayfinding maps for this network would be $24,000.** This is roughly the cost of 5 yards of interstate highway.[^1]
+**Though the map has only 27 intersections, it provides a high level of regional connectedness.** Further refinement is possible and encouraged; during the planning stages, tweaking junction locations or paths can be done quickly with a revisualization of the results. **We estimate the entire material cost of the signs, poles, and occasional wayfinding maps for this network would be $24,000.** This is roughly 1/10 the cost of purchasing and installing a traffic light.[^1]

 ![Map of Boston.
 Key intersections are numbered.
 There are highlighted routes between those intersections.](./full-boston-map.png)